stellar/soroban-rpc/docs/MONITORING.md

 ## Best Practices

-Follow these best practices to maintain a stable and performant soroban-rpc deployment:
+Follow these best practices to maintain a stable and performant stellar-rpc deployment:

 1. **Set Sensible Limits**: Determine appropriate limits for concurrent requests, method execution times, and HTTP request duration based on your server's resources and expected workload.
    Avoid overly restrictive limits that may hinder normal operations.

-2. **Logging and Alerts**: The soroban-rpc comes ready with logging and metric endpoint, which reports operational status.
+2. **Logging and Alerts**: The stellar-rpc comes ready with logging and metric endpoint, which reports operational status.
 On your end, develop the toolings that would allow you to be aware of these events.
 These toolings could be Grafana alerts, log scraping or similar tools.

 3. **Load Testing**: Regularly conduct load testing to assess the server's performance under varying workloads.
 Use this data to adjust limits and execution times as needed.